-Fast, Easy, Healthy, Cooking Recipes:
+Fast, Tasty, Healthy, Cooking Recipes:

-A typical healthy dinner would be 6 oz of lean protein, some tasty vegetables, lots of gravy and plenty of complex carbohydrates.
+A typical healthy dinner consists of 6 oz of lean protein, some tasty vegetables, lots of gravy and plenty of complex carbohydrates.
 Fillets of chicken, salmon, lobster, tuna, pork, steak, and duck provide variety.
 Potatoes, rice, pasta and brown bread have been portrayed as bad foods by some diet programs.
 Many folks have construed these foods to be unhealthy.
 Nothing could be further from the truth.
 Potatoes and rice are the foundation of most meals around the world.
 They are very low in fat, sodium and processed sugar, which are the real enemies.
 Their starches are gradually broken down to sugar.
 This maintains even blood sugars, which kills off snack cravings.

 Condiments and dressings compliment fish, burgers, rolls and salads.
 We really need lots of gravy or sauce to enjoy healthy meals that incorporate lean meat and veggies.
 The soft mushy texture of greasy food makes it easy to chew and swallow.
 Healthy food tends to be dryer and firmer; gravy compliments natural flavor but also helps to turn the food to mush as we chew it.
 Our stomachs are optimized for meals with the consistency of baby food.
 There is more surface area for stomach acids to process.
 This results in mushy, non-greasy meals remaining longer in the stomach.
 The bottom line is using lots of gravy makes dining more pleasurable and will leave us satisfied for longer.
 Present an untried gravy or sauce in a small dipping bowl.
 This lets you still enjoy your meal even if that particular sauce is not to your liking.